radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 Experience has shown that it can be difficult to configure and update certificates in a RADIUS environment.
 Public Certification Authorities (CAs) will not issue certificates specifically for use by RADIUS servers.
 As for updates, certificates may be valid for many years.
 By the time a certificate is up for renewal, the people and processes responsible for it may have changed.
 Which means that updating certificates can be a complex and error-prone task.

-Therefore while [RFC6614] suggested that TLS-PSK was optional, we mandate support for TLS-PSK here.
-We also correct the omission of any discussion related to TLS-PSK identies in that specification, and explain how those identities are used on clients and servers.

 # IANA Considerations

 There are no IANA considerations in this document.